Peru ouster throws nation’s anti-corruption drive into doubt

 The scourge started during the 1985-1990 administration of Alan García, who in 2019 killed himself as police arrived at his home to detain him in connection with the Odebrecht probe.
 During Fujimori’s turbulent 10-year rule, rife with rights abuses and a notorious scandal involving a spy chief caught bribing congressmen, confidence further declined.

-In the decades since, Peruvians have watched as one politician after the other was accused of taking bribes, obstructing justice and embezzling funds.
+In the decades since, Peruvians have watched as one politician after another was accused of taking bribes, obstructing justice and embezzling funds.

 “For the last 35 years we’ve had corrupt governments,” Fernández said.
 “That has created a political culture of corruption that now people are rejecting.”